Chittenden County, Vermont Multi-Hazard Analysis, NESEC report 2019

 Drone footage (courtesy of VTRANS) of the Cotton Brook landsldie in Waterbury from June 12: Clip 1: Flight from the Cotton Brook channel to the head scarp at the top of the landslide.
 Clip 2: View of an active mudflow on the landslide surface comprised of glacial lake sand and clay, cobbles and small boulders.

 Landslide inventory for Vermont (in progress) is posted on the open data portal.
 There's an option to view the data on a webmap.
-The inventory will be updated annually as we inventory each county.
+The inventory will be updated annually based on reported sites; completion of the statewide inventory is currently suspended.

 VG2019-2 Kim, J., Young, P., and Peterson, N., 2019, Bedrock Zones in Vermont and Radon in Air Test Points and Statistics: Vermont Geological Survey Open File Report VG2019-2, Readme file, Plate 1 and Plate 2.